Olowotemple/Data-Structures-Algorithms-NIIT/README.md

 ## Why a need for yet another repository?

 This repository contains solutions that I propose to the exercises contained in the book.
-They may not be the most efficient or the most pretty but at the very least, I guarantee that they would solve the problem.
+They may not be the most efficient or the most pretty, but I at the very least guarantee that they would solve the problem.

 The repository would be organised into the chapters of the book, like so;

 - Chapter1
 - Chapter2
 - Chapter3 etc.

+While the book teaches using the C#/C++ programming language, my solutions will be in TypeScript/JavaScript for the most part.